kristus123/game-engine/documentation/setup_git_for_windows.md

 # Step 4

-now you can run the `windows_pr.sh` script which is in the parent folder.
+now you can run a window pr script which is in the parent folder.